-- 4. Understanding the importance of water for living beings (225 min) - 4.1.
-Represent the distribution of water on the planet (reservoirs and flows), using the hydrological cycle. - 4.2.
-Refer to the availability of fresh water (surface and underground) on the Earth, from information on the total volume of water available. - 4.3.
-Identify water properties, based on practical laboratory activities. - 4.4.
-Present examples that show the existence of water in all living beings, through the consultation of diversified documents. - 4.5.
-Describe two functions of water in living beings. - 4.6.
-Explain the importance of water composition to the health of human beings, from reading labels - 4.7.
-Refer the role of fluoride in oral health. - 5.
-Understanding the importance of water quality for human activity (270 min) - 5.1.
-Classify the types of water for consumption (drinking water and mineral water) and types of water unfit for consumption (brackish water and polluted water). - 5.2.
-Describe the evolution of water consumption in Portugal, based on information expressed in graphs or tables. - 5.3.
-Propose measures that aim to guarantee the sustainability of the water for consumption. - 5.4.
-Indicate three sources of pollution and water contamination. - 5.5.
-Explain the consequences of pollution and water contamination. - 5.6.
-Distinguish the function of the Water Treatment Station from the function of the Wastewater Treatment Station.
+Subdomain: The importance of water to living this ngs Content Goals 3.
+Water 3.
+Water and life 3.1.
+Water and life 3.1.1.
+Water circulation in nature - hydrological cycle 3.1.2.
+Distribution of water on the planet - reservoirs, streams and groundwater 3.1.3.
+Functions of water in living beings 3.1.4.
+Water and Health 3.2.
+Water and human activity 3.2.1.
+Water quality - drinkable and non- potable 3.2.2.
+Water consumption The situation in Portugal Savings measures 3.2.3.
+Water pollution - biological, chemical and physical contamination 3.2.4.
+Water treatment Water Treatment Station: decantation, filtration, boiling, chemical disinfection and distillation Wastewater Treatment Station: Understanding the importance of water for living beings (225 min) Represent the distribution of water on the planet (reservoirs and flows), using the hydrological cycle.
+Refer to the availability of fresh water (surface and underground) on the Earth, from information on the total volume of water available.
+Identify water properties, based on practical laboratory activities.
+Present examples that show the existence of water in all living beings, through the consultation of diversified documents.
+Describe two functions of water in living beings.
+Explain the importance of water composition to the health of human beings, from reading labels Refer the role of fluoride in oral health.
+Understanding the importance of water quality for human activity (270 min) Classify the types of water for consumption (drinking water and mineral water) and types of water unft for consumption in Portugal, based on information expressed in graphs or tables.
+Propose measures that aim to guarantee the sustainability of the water for consumption.
+Indicate three sources of pollution and water contamination.
+Explain the function of the Water Treatment Station from the function of the Wastewater Treatment Station.